Reporting Absences – First Day Contact

 When your child returns to school, please send in a letter confirming the reason for the absence.
 This enables us to mark the absence as authorised.

-The school will consult with the Education Welfare Officer if the above is not adhered to or we have concerns about your child’s attendance.
+The school will consult with the Missing Education and Child Employment Service if the above is not adhered to or we have concerns about your child’s attendance.

 Term Time Holidays

 Schools have a statutory obligation to monitor attendance and to set challenging targets to reduce absence.
 Our efforts to do so are monitored by the Local Authority and Ofsted.
 In order to achieve our targets, we are aiming to reduce the number of holidays taken in term time.
 The Department for Education has carried out studies which show a strong link between attainment and attendance.
 For your child to achieve their maximum potential they must attend school regularly.